Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <details>
     <summary>What the Password</summary>
 <p></p>
-The first challenge we are given is:
+The first challenge we are given is [warning this challenge may be broken, it is unlikely you will be able to crack the hash and the plugin used to crack my require a custom python enviroment IOT run, feel free to skip to the next challenge]:
 <p></p>
 You got a sample of rick's PC's memory. can you get his user password?
 <p></p>